What a Wet Basement Is and How to Deal With It

 Signs of a Damp or Wet Basement

-- Water stains along walls or floor.
+- Water stains along the walls or floor.
 This could be caused by something simple such as an overflowing laundry tub or it could be a result of water seeping in through basement windows, the walls or the floor.

 - Musty odor or damp smell.
 Excess moisture in a basement can cause an unmistakable smell.